 What's the first thing that comes to mind when you think about traditional Finnish adventure?
-Northern lights hunting, Finnish sauna, or traditional Lappish dinner in a cozy wooden cottage away from the city buzz?
+Finnish sauna, Norther Lights, or traditional Lappish dinner in a cozy wooden cottage away from the city buzz?
 Correct!
 On this tour you will get all of the above and even a little more!

 Have you ever wondered what is like to live near the Arctic Circle?
 We invite you to our Finnish home where you can experience the local culture and relax in the wood-burning sauna.